 The above video addresses stylescapes, which I recommend for all web designers.

 Thou Shalt Plan with the Objective of the Site In Mind

 This is connected to discovery.
 First off, you need to take a good hard look at the business you are prospectively working with.
 If they are looking to sell online, you design the site so that the user is driven towards that goal.
 If you would like to do email capture, then create a site that will capture emails.
 The possible objective of a website has no limit.
-Know that objective and stay focused on it.
-Some business needs vast libraries of information and hundreds of pages for their site.
-Other business would only need a single page site, allowing the business to free up resources for other business demands.
+Know that objective upfront and stay focused on it.
+Some businesses need vast libraries of information and hundreds of pages for their site.
+Other businesses would only need a single page site, allowing the business to free up resources for other business demands.

 Wrapping It Up